-Heading north along the west coast, arrive by morning in Krossfjorden.
-Board a Zodiac for a cruise along the sculpted front of the 14th of July Glacier.
-On the green slopes near the glacier, a colorful variety of flowers bloom, while large numbers of kittiwake and Brünnich’s guillemot nest on the nearby cliffs.
-There is also a good chance of spotting arctic fox patrolling the base of the cliffs in case a chick falls from its nest.
+Heading north along the west coast, arrive in Krossfjorden by morning.
+Board a Zodiac for a cruise near the towering blue-white face of the Fourteenth of July Glacier.
+On the green slopes near the glacier, colorful flowers bloom while flocks of kittiwakes and Brünnich’s guillemots nest on the cliffs.
+You have a good chance of spotting an Arctic fox scouting for fallen chicks or a bearded seal paddling through the fjord.

-In the afternoon, sail to Ny Ålesund, the world’s most northerly settlement.
-Once a mining village - served by the world’s most northerly railway, which can still be seen - Ny Ålesund is now a research center.
-Close to the village is a breeding ground for barnacle geese, pink-footed geese and Arctic tern.
-Walk to the anchoring mast used by Amundsen and Nobile before their flights to the North Pole.
+In the afternoon sail to Ny Ålesund, the northernmost settlement on Earth.
+Once a mining village served by the world’s most northerly railway (you can still see its tracks), Ny Ålesund is now a research center.
+Close to the community is a breeding ground for barnacle geese, pink-footed geese, and Arctic terns.
+If you’re interested in the history of Arctic exploration, visit the anchoring mast used by polar explorers Amundsen and Nobile in their airships, Norge (1926) and Italia (1928).

 Mandatory Travel Insurance:

-As a requirement of participation on this expedition, all passengers must purchase insurance including medical, accident and repatriation/evacuation insurance.
-ExpeditionTrips strongly recommends Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+As a requirement of participation on this expedition, all passengers must purchase travel insurance including medical, accident, and a minimum of $50,000 in repatriation/evacuation insurance.
+Furthermore, the shipping company strongly recommends obtaining trip cancellation insurance.
+ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for polar trips which includes coverage for cancellation, trip disruption, baggage, and personal property.
+Other conditions may apply based on pre-existing conditions.
+ExpeditionTrips can assist U.S. residents with travel protection options.

-Any airfare, whether on scheduled or charter flights; pre- and post- land arrangements; passport and visa expenses; government arrival and departure taxes; meals ashore; travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges and telecommunication charges; and the customary gratuity at the end of the voyages for stewards and other service personnel; fuel surcharge may apply.
+Any airfare, whether on scheduled or charter flights; pre- and post- land arrangements; transfers to/from the vessel outside Spitsbergen; passport and visa expenses; government arrival and departure taxes; meals ashore; travel insurance, including medical, accident, and repatriation/evacuation insurance (required); baggage, cancellation and personal insurance (strongly recommended); excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges, and telecommunication charges; gratuities; fuel surcharge may apply.

-PHOTOS: © Erwin Vermeulen; © Franco Banfi; © Joerg Ehrlich; © Rinie van Meurs
+PHOTOS: © Erwin Vermeulen; © Franco Banfi; © Joerg Ehrlich; © Rinie van Meurs, © Oceanwide Expeditions